 Fly Reels for Bass Fishing.

 This to me is another no-brainer.
-I mean really the fly reel just holds the line and in running or tidal water the line gets fed into a basket.
-This is only my opinion, by the way, this is the way I fish other people may beg to differ and do things differently.
+I mean the fly reel just holds the line and in running or tidal water, the line gets fed into a basket.
+This is only my opinion, by the way, this is the way I fish, other people may beg to differ and do things differently.

-You also get different types of fly lines like floating, intermediate and a sinking lines but generally for bass fishing normally we would use a floating line.
+You also get different types of fly lines like floating, intermediate and sinking lines but generally, for bass fishing, we would use a floating line.
 This is because bass flies tend to be a bit bigger than your average trout flies so they are going to sink.

-Well, there are numerous manufacturers of tippet for fly fishing for Bass.
-The tippet is that bit of nylon line that goes from the fly line to the fly, there is ain’t no way that fly line is going through that hook eye is there?
-Besides, our lovely bass is probably going to see it too, we don’t want to spook those bass.
-Fluorocarbon is probably the better choice of tippet to use, it tends to be a bit stiffer and harder wearing than conventional nylons, but they’re still fine to use alternatively.
+Well, there are numerous manufacturers of tippets for fly fishing for Bass.
+The tippet is that bit of nylon line that goes from the fly line to the fly, there is ain’t no way that fl line is going through that hook eye is there?
+Besides, our lovely bass is probably going to see it too, we don’t want to spook that bass.
+Fluorocarbon is probably the better choice of tippet to use, it tends to be a bit stiffer and harder to wear than conventional nylons, but they’re still fine to use alternatively.

 There are so many options to choose from here.
-If your standing waist deep in the water you do not want a landing net on a pole.
+If you’re standing waist-deep in the water you do not want a landing net on a pole.
 The obvious choice would be a trout landing net.
-Make sure it folds in half and is easy to carry around with you when your wading in the water.
+Make sure it folds in half and is easy to carry around with you when you’re wading in the water.